aquarial/urbit-lfs-filehosting/data/client.md

 user@computer:~$ ./binaries/urbit ./some-long-your-ship
 ```

 Wait until running `+trouble` shows the same base hash on the moon as your main ship.
 Give it a minute.
+Use the `|ames-verb %rcv` command to view ota progress.

 #### Install the gall app